fbeauKmi/Xyz_mouse/README.md

 ![LOGO Xyz Mouse](./logo.png)
 # Xyz Mouse firmware for Orbion

-First attempt to build an alternate firmware for Orbion.
-It is now compatible with 3Dconnexion drivers and mimic Spacemouse compact.
+An alternate firmware for [Orbion spacemouse](https://github.com/FaqT0tum/Orbion_3D_Space_Mouse) compatible with 3Dconnexion drivers that mimic Spacemouse compact.

 It gives to your Orbion 6Dof (see usage).
 The current firmware is designed for Arduino Leonardo.
 Ports for more modern mcus and different sensors is planned.